Hans Jeschonnek: War on the Soviet Union

 After the defeat at Stalingrad and the failure at Operation Blue, Jeschonnek's influence as chief of staff declined.
 To escape Göring, he lobbied for the command of Luftflotte 4, vacated by Richthofen in the spring, 1943.
 Jeschonnek, for unknown reasons, was turned down in favour of Otto Dessloch.
 Production increases allowed for large deliveries of aircraft for Operation Citadel in July 1943.
-Jeschonnek noted to Göring, that non-combat losses were severely effecting combat readiness.
+Jeschonnek noted to Göring, that non-combat losses were severely affecting combat readiness.
 High attrition and reduced training time for pilots were the cause.
 In a belated effort to equalise the balance of power on the battlefield, Jeschonnek and his operations staff officer, Rudolf Meister, were the prime movers in attacks on industrial sectors although the army may have taken the opportunity to pressure the OKL into bombing tank factories, prior to Citadel.